vhazali/iOS-Dev/README.md

 # iOS-Dev
-Just a small project to get started with iOS development
+Just a small project for me to get started with iOS development